solresol/python-programming-101-cwe-materials/curriculum/02-materials/template-lesson.md

 > Have students introduce themselves: name, what brings them to GA (ask for their current career & any specific goals), & one "fun fact".

-> **Example Exercise**: *Have students write these on google doc or google poll.
-Instructor can briefly demonstrate data science workflow by categorizing data, merging into CSV file,  pulling out features, etc.*
+> **Example Exercise**: *Have students submit their info one per line on a CSV file (via google doc, etc).
+Instructors can then use Python to briefly analyze and pull out interesting information (e.g. create dictionary, append, sort, etc).*

 #### Our Expectations

 - You're ready to take charge of your learning experience.
 - You've installed Anaconda & Python 2.7.
-- You're curious and excited about data science!
+- You're interested in learning about Python!

 #### Our Objectives